SEO For Ecommerce Websites: Tips For Every Business Stage

-This is really easy to do, and this simple action helps your webstore become more accessible.
+This is really easy to do, and this simple action helps your web store become more accessible.
 This information is valuable to search engines, and Google pays great attention to ALT texts.

-You can automate this process with our SEO Image Optimizer
+You can automate this process with our SEO Image Optimizer!

 6) Import product reviews

 Well, this is obvious.
 If you take real reviews that real people left on the supplier’s site, your store visitors will be able to learn much more about the product.
-Also, these reviews provide your store with a unique content that is regularly updated, and search engines really like it.
+Also, these reviews provide your store with unique content that is regularly updated, and search engines really like it.

-7) Optimize main page, categories and subcategories
+7) Optimize the home page, categories, and subcategories

 Don’t forget about them!
 They are as important as single product pages.